Cable car supporters argue that the cable car is Green and those who oppose it are anti-Green. Have the Greens lost the plot?

 So what’s wrong?

 Greens argue that the cable car cannot be guaranteed to run on “clean green Hydro”.
 Between 2012–15 Tasmanian imported power.
-Its capacity was fully committed to domestic customers for 2015-16 and in 2017 with Basslink broken, diesel generators working around the clock to fill the gap.
+Its capacity was fully committed to domestic customers for 2015-16 and in 2017 with Basslink broken, diesel generators worked around the clock to fill the gap.
 In 2018 Hydro was 100% back in the Green, but its capacity is currently fully committed to domestic customers.
 In the future the cable car’s power could come via Basslink at any time and that power, most likely, would be produced in Victoria’s coal-fired generators.
-Then the cable car would be run on coal and would be increasing carbon emissions.
+Then the cable car would be running on coal and would be increasing carbon emissions.
 Moreover, for every extra kilowatt consumed in Tasmania, it is another kilowatt that will have to be generated in Victoria to replace it.
 The cable car can not be what it claims: “a Carbon-Zero Journey”.

 But say the cable car could be entirely powered by a green energy source?
 Greens point out that the environmental impact cannot be restricted to the last two kilometres of the journey.
 All users would arrive at the cable car base station in transport (mini-buses, taxis, cars) that emit carbon dioxide.
-To claim a benefit for the last few kilometres to the summit is like claiming a carbon credit for the steps you walk after you park your car.
+To claim a benefit for the last few kilometres to the summit is like claiming a carbon credit for the steps you walk after you park your Lear jet.
 The reduction gained during a cable car ride is an infinitesimal fraction of the users’ total emissions for the trip.
 In fact, the MWCC states that most of the users would be tourists and tourism generates a very heavy carbon toll.

 Cruise ships burn bunker oil, a grossly polluting fuel.
 The 20 domestic flights landing in Hobart produce over 500 tonnes of CO2 every day—80 kilograms per passenger.
 International flights incur a carbon debt averaging 5 tonnes per person.
 The cable car “saving” equates to two kilograms of CO2 per person.
 The average tourist is emitting more than a ton of carbon to get to the mountain to save that two kilograms.